-Children in KS1 and some children in lower KS2 have a school reading book.
-They start by reading to
+Children in KS1 and some children in KS2 have a school reading book.
+They start by reading to their grown-ups who will write a comment in the reading journal.
+As

 Questions for Reading Comprehension

 Remember always: P.E.E.